 A survey of American art and architecture from the revolution to World War II.
 Field trips are a required element of this class.
 Offered alternate years.
 Partially satisfies the LA CCR.

 Visual arts created by Chinese artists from the mid-19th century to the present day, focusing on innovative responses to the dynamic relationship between traditional Chinese art, artistic movements in the west, and sociopolitical changes in China.
 Partially satisfies the LA CCR and satisfies S and CP ACEs.

-A methodology seminar that introduces the basic interpretive theories and research methods in the art historical discipline.
+A methodology seminar that introduces the basic interpretive theories and research methods in the art historical discipline, such as Iconography, Formalism, Connoisseurship, Biography, Psychoanalysis, Marxism, Social Art History, Feminism, Semiotic, Postcolonialism, material, ritual, reception, and display.
 Offered alternate years.
+Prerequisite: ARTH 111 or ARTH 112.
 Satisfies the W2 ACE.